-The Device list occupies the centre of the HiQnet Setup page, and will initially be completely empty.
-Once HiQnet has been turned on, and a HiQnet network is attached to the console, the console will search for any attached AKG microphones and display a list of the microphones found on the network in the left-hand column of the Device List.
+The Device list occupies the centre of the Setup page, and will initially be completely empty.
+Once the network has been turned on using the WIRELESS button for Shure receivers or the HiQnet button for AKG receivers, the console will search for any attached wireless microphones and display a list of the microphones found on the network in the left-hand column of the Device List.

-Note: It may take up to 30 seconds to discover the mics.
+Note: It may take up to 30 seconds to discover AKG mics and up to 4 seconds for Shure mics.

-The DEVICE column shows the names of all of the AKG microphones that have been discovered on the network.
+The DEVICE column shows the names of all of the AKG or Shure microphones that have been discovered on the network.
 This column is automatically populated.

-The NET column in the list shows the HiQnet node address of the AKG Hub4000Q to which each microphone is connected.
+For AKG systems, the NET column in the list shows the HiQnet node address of the AKG Hub4000Q to which each microphone is connected.
+For Shure systems the NET column shows the receiver ID number.

-In the example shown above there is only one Hub4000Q connected, but it is possible for multiple Hub4000Qs to be connected to the network, and in this case the number in the NET column will enable groups of mics attached to these different Hubs to be distinguished from one another.
+It is possible for multiple Hub4000Qs and multiple Shure systems to be connected to the network, and in this case the number in the NET column will enable groups of mics attached to these different Hubs to be distinguished from one another.

 The SOURCE column in the list indicates the connector to which each microphone is associated.
-In order for the console to know on which channel strip to display the VM2 monitoring information, it is necessary to associate each of the microphone devices with a physical connector, which will correspond to the connector that the microphone's audio output is connected to.
+In order for the console to know on which channel strip to display the VM2 monitoring information, it is necessary for the user to manually associate each of the microphone devices with a physical connector, which will correspond to the connector that the microphone's audio output is connected to.

-The LOC button activates the Locate function on the selected AKG receiver.
+The LOC button activates the Locate function on the selected AKG or Shure receiver.
 Pressing this will cause the front panel display of the chosen receiver to flash, allowing it to be more easily identified among a rack of others.